acend/terraform-k8s-cluster-lab/README.md

    * Loadbalancer for Kubernetes API and RKE2
    * Firewall
    * Hetzner Cloud Controller Manager for the Kubernetes Cluster Networking
+2. Terraform to deploy and then ootstrap ArgoCD using our [training-setup](https://github.com/acend/training-setup)
+3. ArgoCD to deploy resources student/user resources and other components like
    * Storage Provisioner (hcloud csi, longhorn)
    * Ingresscontroller
    * Cert-Manager
    * Gitea
-2. Terraform to deploy and bootstrap ArgoCD
-3. ArgoCD to deploy resources student/user resources
+   * etc

+See our [training-setup](https://github.com/acend/training-setup) for details on how the bootstrapping works.

 For more details on the cluster design and setup see the [documentation](https://github.com/acend/infrastructure/tree/main/docs#cluster-basic-design--configuration-and-setup-procedure) in our main infrastructure repository.